 Appended to this statement is a copy of the Trustee's latest Statement of Investment Principles ('SIP').
 This document governs the Trustee's investment decisions, including its aims, objectives and policies for the Fund's default investment arrangements.
-The SIP was reviewed during the Fund year in May 2022 and was recently reviewed and agreed in August 2023.
+The SIP was reviewed during the Fund year in and updates agreed, a revised SIP was adopted in August 2023.